 The Local Integrated Transport plan gives a detailed synopsis of the transport status quo in Blouberg, challenges encountered, and possible interventions and programs to realize a safe and integrated transport system for all residents.
-The plan is outdated and needs to be reviewed because it developed before areas previously falling under the disestablished Aganang municipality could be incorporated into Blouberg municipality.

 6.15.
 BLOUBERG INTEGRATED WASTE MANAGEMENT PLAN (IWMP)